-Tell all the doctors, dentists and pharmacists that are treating you that you are taking TENORMIN.
+Tell any doctors, dentists and pharmacists who are treating you that you are taking

 Tell your doctor immediately if you become pregnant while taking TENORMIN.

-Immediately tell your doctor if you have an allergic reaction to any foods, medicines or insect stings.
+Tell your doctor immediately if you have an allergic reaction to any foods, medicines

 TENORMIN can cause allergic reactions to be worse and harder to treat.